cbenjamin23/moos-ivp-uav-base/wiki/UAV_Mission_Configuration.md

 **Important Notes:**
 - Drone names must be unique and are used as MOOS community names
 - Starting positions use MOOS coordinates where +X is East and +Y is North
-- MOOS internally scales distances (implementation detail handled by the system)
+- MOOS internally scales distances when convering from lat/lon to XY with a factor of 2
 - Heading is in degrees: 0°=North, 90°=East, 180°=South, 270°=West
 - The number of drones defined should match `simulation.number_of_drones`
 - ArduPilot ports and FDM ports are auto-assigned based on drone index